-- B.1 The following judges, when sitting in court, should be addressed as 'My Lord' or 'My Lady', as the case may be, whatever their personal status: - (a) Judges of the Court of Appeal and of the High Court; - (b) any Circuit Judge sitting as a judge of the Court of Appeal (Criminal Division) or the High Court under section 9(1) of the Senior Courts Act 1981; - (c) any judge sitting at the Central Criminal Court; - (d) any Senior Circuit Judge who is an Honorary Recorder. - B.2 Subject to the paragraph above, Circuit Judges, qualifying judge advocates, Recorders, Deputy Circuit Judges, Deputy High Court Judges appointed under section 9(4) of the Senior Courts Act 1981 and District Judges (Magistrates' Courts) should be addressed as 'Your Honour' when sitting in the Crown Court.
+- B.1 The following judges, when sitting in court, should be addressed as 'My Lord' or 'My Lady', as the case may be, whatever their personal status: - (a) Judges of the Court of Appeal and of the High Court; - (b) any Circuit Judge sitting as a judge of the Court of Appeal (Criminal Division) or the High Court under section 9(1) of the Senior Courts Act 1981: - (c) any judge sitting at the Central Criminal Court; - (d) any Senior Circuit Judge who is an Honorary Recorder. - B.2 Subject to the paragraph above, Circuit Judges, qualifying judge advocates, Recorders and Deputy Circuit Judges should be addressed as 'Your Honour' when sitting in court.

-District Judges (Magistrates' Courts) should be addressed as "Sir [or Madam]" or "Judge" when sitting in the Magistrates' Court.
+District Judges (Magistrates' Courts) should be addressed as "Sir [or Madam]" or "Judge" when sitting in Court.